Nagendra1997/mesibo-documentation/MesiboJsonView.md

 **3. validate**

-This action is performed to validate the views with their own validation parameters.
+This action is performed to validate the views with their validation parameters.
 Suppose if a textview is validated it will validate if the TextView is empty or not, Max. and Min characters of the TextView.
-Similarly, user can give their own validation criteria and Mesibo Json view will let you validate the given view.
+Similarly, users can give their own validation criteria and Mesibo Json view will let you validate the given view.

 Attributes-
-`text` is the name of the view. `name` is provided to all the views, giving perticular `name` in validation will validate that perticular view which matched with the given `name`.
+`text` is the name of the view. `name` is provided to all the views, giving particular `name` in validation will validate that particular view which matched with the given `name`.

 ```java
  {